waltz-controls/rfc/1/message.md

 `action` MAY NOT be specified.
 If specified contains arbitrary value that best express the naure of the message.

-Any specific upstream endpoint data MUST be parsed into JSON object and stored in `payload` field.
+Any specific upstream endpoint data MUST be parsed into JSON object(s) and stored in `payload` field.
 For Tango-Controls such object is defined in TangoREST API [1]

 ### Examples